simon-v/bchinfo.org/_alerts/2016-11-01-alert-retirement.md

 Retirement of the Alert system consists of a pre-final alert (this alert) which will warn about the impending retirement, a final maximum sequence alert which cannot be overridden and displays a static "Alert Key Compromised" message, and the publishing of the Alert key itself.
-The final alert will be hard coded into Bitcoin Core 0.14 to ensure that all old nodes receive the final alert.
+The final alert will be hard coded into Bitcoin Cash Node 0.14 to ensure that all old nodes receive the final alert.

 |Action|Description|Date|